futsum/project-medicalNoShow/README.md

 **Data Collection**

 A dataset -Medical Appointment No-Shows, from Kaggle will be used for this project.
 The dataset is collected by healthcare providers in Brazil in 2014.
-This dataset is a medium-sized dataset with about 300,000 observations and 15 variables, and it is readily available in CSV format.
+This dataset is a large-sized dataset with 300,000 observations and 15 variables, and it is available in CSV format.

 **Exploratory Data Analysis**